lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 Pulling digits out of an integer ................................

-| Assuming that we have an integer number proberly initilized, e.g,
+| Assuming that we have an integer number properly initialized, e.g,
 | ``int n = 1234;``
 | how can we pull its digits apart from right to left?
 One *easy* way is to covert the number to a string and traverse it from its rightmost place to its leftmost: